 Section 3.3 Resignation; Removal; Vacancies.
 Any director may resign at any time by giving written notice to the chair of the Board (the "Chair") or to the secretary of the corporation.
 A director's resignation shall take effect at the time specified in such notice, and unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.
 Directors shall be removable, with or without cause, in the manner provided by the Act.
 A director elected to fill a vacancy shall hold the office for the unexpired term of such director's predecessor in office.
-Any vacancy to be filled by reason of an increase in the number of directors may be filled by the affirmative vote of a majority of the directors then in office, and a director so chosen shall hold office until the next election of the directors and thereafter until such director's successor shall have been elected and qualified, or until such director's earlier death, resignation or removal.
+Any vacancy to be filled by reason of an increase in the number of directors may be filled by the affirmative vote of a majority of the directors then in office, and a director so chosen shall hold office until the next election of the director's earlier death, resignation or removal.
 A vacancy that will occur at a specific later date may be filled before the vacancy occurs, but the new director may not take office until the vacancy occurs.